Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

         int x = 231 & 62;

 After this expression executes, the integer x will be 38.
-The reason is that the & operation generates a new integer where the ith bit is 1 if the ith bit of 231 is 1 AND the ith bit of 62 is 1, and 0 otherwise.
+The reason is that the `&` operation generates a new integer where the ith bit is 1 if the ith bit of 231 is 1 AND the ith bit of 62 is 1, and 0 otherwise.
 Or written out:

         231: 11100111
         62:  00111110

         x:   00100110

 Note that x has a 1 only in positions where 231 and 62 have a 1.
-If we convert `00100110` from binary into decimal, we get 38.
+If we convert `00100110` from binary into decimal, we get 38, since 32 + 4 + 2 = 38.

 #### The >> Operation

-As another example, consider the expressioN:
+As another example, consider the expression:

         int x = 231 >>> 3;

 After this expression executes, the integer x will be 28.
-The reason is that the >>> operation moves all bits in the number 3 bits to the right, filling in any top digits with zeros.
+The reason is that the `>>>` operation moves all bits in the number 3 bits to the right, filling in any top digits with zeros.
 Or written out:

         231:       11100111
         231 >>> 1: 01110011
         231 >>> 2: 00111001
         231 >>> 3: 00011100

-If we convert `00011100` from binary into decimal, we get 28.
+If we convert `00011100` from binary into decimal, we get 16 + 8 + 4 = 28.

 #### Generating a Fractal Sound Using Bitwise Operations

 Make a copy of your `SawToothGenerator.java` called `StrangeBitwiseGenerator.java`.
-This time, before taking the modulus with the period as the right argument, you should & the current time with a copy of time right shifted by 3 places.
+This time, before taking the modulus with the period as the right argument, you should `&` the current time with a copy of time right shifted by 3 places.

 For example (your instance variables may be differently named):